MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

     >[!Note]
     >This link is the same for all customers.

 * **Tenant and application ID:** Share the partner application’s tenant ID and partner application ID with the customer.
 They’ll then search for your application manually through the Microsoft Graph Data Connect admin center and add a new multi-tenant app.
-Customers can refer to [Approve a partner's MGDC application](#approve-a-partners-mgdc-application) later in this article for detailed instructions on adding an app through its ID.
+Customers can refer to [Approve a partner's Microsoft Graph Data Connect application](#approve-a-partners-microsoft-graph-data-connect-application)later in this article for detailed instructions on adding an app through its ID.

 ## Process

 This integration moves behavioral analytics data between Azure and your partner application through an [Azure Data Factory pipeline](/azure/data-factory/concepts-pipelines-activities?tabs=data-factory).
-We built a [sample Data Factory Pipeline template](https://github.com/niblak/dataconnect-solutions/tree/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction) that you  can edit and deploy to your Azure subscription.
+We built a [sample Azure Data Factory pipeline template](https://github.com/niblak/dataconnect-solutions/tree/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction) that you  can edit and deploy to your Azure subscription.
 After you add your parameters, this template configures the pipeline.

 After it’s deployed to your subscription, the pipeline extracts data from Microsoft 365 to the Azure Data Lake Storage Gen 2 Storage account owned by your application.
 We recommend that you create a separate container for each customer’s data, using their Azure Active Directory tenant ID as the name.